Thevaibhavgarg/AtoZ_News-ReactJs/README.md

 ## APIs Used

 The app uses the [News API](https://newsapi.org/) to fetch news data.
-You will need to obtain an API key from the News API website and configure it in your app for data retrieval.
+You will need to obtain an API key from the News API website and configure it in your app for data retrieval you find the api key attribute in news component just change the key to newly obtained key.

 ## Contributing